-7.416 REIMBURSEMENT FOR CHAFEE FOSTER CARE INDEPENDENCE PROGRAM/INDEPENDENT LIVING PROGRAM
+7.416 REIMBURSEMENT FOR THE CHAFEE PROGRAM

-7.416.1 REIMBURSEMENT FOR CHAFEE FOSTER CARE INDEPENDENCE PROGRAM (CFCIP)
+7.416.1 REIMBURSEMENT FOR THE CHAFEE PROGRAM

-- A. The Chafee Foster Care Independence Program (CFCIP) provides independent living services to youth age 16 to age 21 who are in out-of-home care or to young adults, ages 18 to 21, who were in out-of-home care on their 18th birthday.
-The state shall reimburse counties for expenditures in approved Chafee Foster Care Independence Program (CFCIP) plans to include the following: - 1.
-Salaries, fringe, and operating costs directly related to the Chafee Foster Care Independence Program funded positions; - Contracted services authorized by an approved Chafee Foster Care Independence Program plan and contained in a written contract between the individual contractor and the county department.
+- A. The Chafee Program provides supplemental services that assist youth to successfully transition to adulthood for youth who are eligible through section 7.305.42.
+The state shall reimburse counties or programs for expenditures in approved Chafee plans to include the following: - 1.
+Salaries, fringe, and operating costs directly related to the county or Program funded positions; - 2.
+Contracted services authorized by an approved Program plan and contained in a written contract between the individual contractor and the county department.
 Contractors must perform as an independent business entity; - 3.
 Program services purchased from an agency as outlined in an approved Chafee Foster Care Independence Program plan when a written contractual agreement exists between the provider agency and the county department; - 4.
-Consultation, training, and staff development for county Chafee Foster Care Independence Program service staff when necessary for the delivery of the Chafee Foster Care Independence Program; - 5.
+Consultation, training, and staff development for Chafee Program service staff when necessary for the delivery of the Chafee Program; - 5.
 Travel and per-diem expenses directly related to program delivery; and, - 6.
-Room and board costs for young adults, ages 18 to 21, who were in out-of-home care on their 18th birthday. - B. Chafee Foster Care Independence Program expenditures not reimbursable by the state include: - 1.
+Room and board costs for young adults, ages 18 to 23, who were in out-of-home care on or after their 18th birthday.

+- B. Chafee Program expenditures not reimbursable by the state include: - 1.
 Expenditures used to supplant, duplicate, or replace existing child welfare funds; and, - 2.
-Other expenditures not permitted by the fiscal rules or procedures. - C. Any expenditure other than those defined in this section as reimbursable shall be non-reimbursable unless specifically identified in a state approved Chafee Foster Care Independence Program plan. - D. The county departments shall meet all state fiscal reporting requirements for expenditures in its plan.
-The state may withhold or reduce reimbursement to counties for expenditures not in compliance with the Chafee Foster Care Independence Program plan. - E. Youth Direct Services County departments of social services may be reimbursed at 100% for directly funded services up to a maximum amount in each state fiscal year. - 1.
+Other expenditures not permitted by the fiscal rules or procedures. - C. Any expenditure other than those defined in this section as reimbursable shall be nonreimbursable unless specifically identified in a state approved Chafee Program plan. - D. The county departments shall meet all state fiscal reporting requirements for expenditures in its plan.
+The state may withhold or reduce reimbursement to counties for expenditures not in compliance with the Chafee Program plan. - E. Youth Direct Services County departments of social services may be reimbursed at 100% for directly funded services up to a maximum amount in each state fiscal year. - 1.
 The amount shall be determined by the county departments of social services with approval by the state. - 2.
 The county department of social services shall develop a written procedure for use of an Imprest Fund.
-See the Finance Manual, Section 5.910.3 (11 CCR 2508-1), to provide a flexible means of providing youth direct services.

-- Youth Direct Services shall be used according to federal guidelines (Public Law No. 106-169) as incentives for completing goals in the plan for transition to independent living and other expenditures that will assist youth to emancipate and for which no other funding sources exist. - a.
+See the Finance Manual, Section 5.910.3 (11 CCR 2508-1), to provide a flexible means of providing youth direct services. - 3.
+Youth Direct Services shall be used according to federal guidelines (Public Law No. 106-169) as incentives for completing goals in the plan for transition to independent living and other expenditures that will assist youth to emancipate and for which no other funding sources exist. - a.
 Amounts up to \$100 shall be documented in the case notes. - b.
-Amounts of \$100 or greater shall be documented in the plan for transition to independent living.
+Amounts of \$100 or greater shall be documented in the Chafee plan that is created with the youth.

-7.416.2 REIMBURSEMENT FOR INDEPENDENT LIVING
+7.416.2 REIMBURSEMENT FOR SUPERVISED INDEPENDENT LIVING PLACEMENT

 This is paid according to the rate negotiated by the county department.
-The rate may be the State established child maintenance rate or may be the rate negotiated by the county department plus a maximum of \$83 to provide an additional shelter beyond the maintenance allowance.
+The rate may be the State established child maintenance rate or may be the rate negotiated by the county department that ensures the youth has sufficient resources to meet their basic needs and any contribution the youth is required to make shall be based on: